 Alto real estate is some of the most expensive in Michigan, although Alto house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Alto is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Alto is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Alto who work in management occupations (12.96%), sales jobs (12.69%), and office and administrative support (7.84%).
+Alto is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Alto is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Alto who work in management occupations (13.26%), healthcare (10.80%), and sales jobs (10.22%).

-Because of many things, Alto is a great place for families with children to consider.
-First of all, many other families with children live here, making Alto a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Alto has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
-Finally, Alto’s overall crime rate is lower than average for the country.
+Alto is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Finally, Alto’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 The most common language spoken in Alto is English.
 Other important languages spoken here include Italian and Spanish.